derenrich/wiki-slurpee/README.md

     ![Annotated infobox result](infobox.png)

 2. Click the "slurp" button.
 This will attempt to upload Google's data to wikidata.
-If there is a data conflict then property is not updated.
+If there is a data conflict then the conflicted property is not updated.
 3. If the edits were successful then it shows you a link to the wikidata item and its history.

     ![Infobox result after edits](infobox_post.png)